Kenya High School: Facilities

 Tuition takes place "up-school" which consists of two rows of classrooms and some laboratories (junior and senior corridors).
 The two corridors are connected at the western tip by a quadrangle featuring of a lecture theatre and laboratories for biology, physics, chemistry and home science.
 The Computer Centre was later constructed behind the lecture theatre in 2009.

 The school's own chapel, which was dedicated between the late 1950s and early 1960s, sits between the boarding houses and tuition blocks.
 With a two-level seating capacity, it houses a piano and a digital church organ.
 The chapel's western exterior walls are wooden sliding doors which can be opened up to accommodate an outside-seated congregation.
 It has a unique architectural design in the form of a cross when viewed aerially.

 While dining was previously catered for in the old dining hall (currently used for class assemblies and other meetings), the school now has a modern kitchen and dining complex, whose foundation stone was laid by then President Uhuru Kenyatta in May 2018.
 This hospitality space was constructed with Ksh 7 million in government funds, was officially commissioned in 2020 and can seat 2,500 students.

 There is also a well-stocked library, and a Science & Technology Centre was constructed (behind Senior Corridor's western tip) at a cost of Ksh 7 million.

 Installed by the late 1960s, the Art Studio and Music Room contain spaces for visual and performing arts, with the Music Room having several practice rooms each equipped with a piano.
 The music teaching room has two pianos and several indigenous instruments.

 The sanatorium (The San) is the school's sickbay, which has a clinic and wards for in-patient treatment.
 It is managed by two qualified personnel (nurses) on 12-hour shifts.
 Additionally, a physician is on call in the event of any complication to give directions and consultancy services to the students.
 Architecturally, the Lenana School sanatorium is interestingly a near-replica of The KHS one.

 For sports, the campus is equipped with a 33-yard (≃ 30m) swimming pool, a gymnasium, several field hockey pitches and an athletics field ("top field"), as well as tennis, basketball, netball and volleyball courts.
+There is also a gymnasium next to the pool.
+The former lacrosse pitches fell into disrepair.

 The school also has its own fish pond and farm with cattle and crops.

 The Kenya High School is home to the country's first open-air theatre, The Oenone Theatre, named after a former student, Oenone Grellier (1922–1944) who died in a swimming accident.

 Legend has it that, in recognition of the "grade-level wealth" encircled within its fences, the school came to be known and The Heifer Boma, later simply Boma, with the students gaining the nickname Bomarians.

 Another version tells that the school was affectionately known as a Boma (of heifers) in reference to a "herd" of young girls who needed to be kept safely out of predators' way.